 You signed The Charlatans to Situation 2 in 1990.
 At the time this seemed like an unusually commercial signing for the label.
 Is this a fair comment?

 “Yes, The Charlatans were the most obviously commercial band that we had signed.
-All of the other bands had been picked up were purely because they were doing something that we believed in, and when they had some kind of success it was a bonus.
+All of the other bands had been picked up purely because they were doing something that we believed in, and when they had some kind of success it was a bonus.
 I don’t think anyone could claim that they could see from the early days of The Cult, or Cornershop, or The Prodigy, what they might turn into.
 But with the Charlatans they were big from day one.”

 At the same time 4AD seemed to reinvent itself from being an ethereal, female vocal dominated label, to being the home of US alternative guitar bands.
 Suddenly 4AD seemed to eclipse Beggars.

 “4AD were capitalising on their American success with Throwing Muses and Pixies.
 By this time it was becoming clear that to be a successful label you had to catch successive waves.
 Although you couldn’t catch every one.
 But it was clear that the way to compete with the majors was not to compete head on, but to find the niche and take things beyond that niche.
-I think over the years our success has been the ability to catch those waves and also having a stable of labels with a lot of different identities all of which are compatible.
+I think over the years our success has been the ability to catch those waves and also having a stable of labels with a number of different identities all of which are compatible.
 Each bit adds up to a whole.”

 So would you consider this ability to “catch successive waves” as being the key to the success of all of the labels in the Beggars Group?